PokerStars is an international online poker giant that returned to the USA in 2015 and is now expanding its licensed

 Moving forward, PokerStars will need to expand in the US to remain competitive.
-PokerStars has strong footing in the US market, but other poker sites have expanded to additional states such as Delaware and Nevada while PokerStars remains firmly committed to the NJ and PA markets.
+PokerStars has a strong footing in the US market, but other poker sites have expanded to additional states such as Delaware and Nevada while PokerStars remains firmly committed to the NJ and PA markets.

 As more states legalize online gaming, PokerStars will need to expand its horizons and establish operations in those states.
 If PokerStars gets too comfortable operating exclusively in New Jersey and Pennsylvania, it will eventually find itself out-hustled by other companies that have shown no hesitation in attacking other markets.